hmnthabit/pyportscanner/README.md

-# pyportscanner
+# pyportscanner: Efficient Python Port Scanner
-pyportscanner is a python script that identifies the active ports of a given host.
+pyportscanner is a python script that identifies the active ports of a given host efficiently.

 ## Features